OntarioTechRacing/welcome_to_es/README.md

 > Please take note of these!

-1. Participate in weekly 1-hour department meeting.
+1. Participate in weekly ~1-hour "All electrical & software" meeting.
     - In person in ACE 5030 / ACE conference room, with backup Google Meets.
-2. Active contributions during every Scrum Iteration.
+2. Active contributions to assigned subsystem teams and engineering work.
-    - All ES members must make progress and contributions through each Scrum iteration (2 weeks) tracked by GitHub.
+    - All ES members must make progress and contributions tracked on GitHub.
-    - These contributions may entail more meetings and work sessions as applicable.
+    - This may entail more meetings and work sessions as applicable.
     - Work may be in-person, virtual or hybrid depending on the task.
-3. Active communications primarily via Slack.
+3. Active communications.
 4. Attend and support team-wide meetings, work sessions, etc.
-    - ~1-2 sessions per month.
+    - ~2-4 meetings per month.

 ---